RGSea/ROV-Control-2019/README.md

 # ROV-Control-2019
-Code for 2019 ROV competition
+Code for 2019 ROV competition.

 # Organisation of Code
 Each area of the system generally is kept as its own file containing various functions which can then be called